 |Prices from £124 per night for a Double Room|

 Furnas Boutique Hotel is in the perfect location - Furnas!
+(Right next to one of the three massive volcanic lakes.)
 This is the place to go if you're looking for true luxury and relaxing spas.

 Hotel Acores Atlantico